The Cisco Kid (1994 film)

 The Cisco Kid is a 1994 American Western comedy TV movie, based on the character of the same name created by O. Henry.
 The property had previously been adapted as the successful 1950s comedy Western television series, and several movies and serials from the 1930s to the 1950s.

 The film was written by Michael Kane and directed by Luis Valdez.
 Jimmy Smits played the Cisco Kid, the role previously played by Duncan Renaldo, Gilbert Roland, and Cesar Romero.
 Cheech Marin played his sidekick Pancho.
 Bruce Payne and Ron Perlman played French villains.
 The film aired on the TNT Network.

 Plot

-The Cisco Kid and Poncho are about to be executed by the French, who have taken over part of Mexico, when an attack on the prison by rebels allows them both to escape.
+The Cisco Kid and Pancho are about to be executed by the French, who have taken over part of Mexico, when an attack on the prison by rebels allows them both to escape.
 Still chained together, they steal a burro and ride to a nearby village where they come upon a tax collector and several soldiers in the process of taking money from the villagers.
 The pair manage to overcome the soldiers, and using their guns, free themselves from the chains and rob the tax collector.

 Pancho takes Cisco back to his village, where the pair inspire Mexican peasants to oust settlers from the Second French Empire.
 The action continues with gun battles, kidnapping, swordplay, humor and suspense.